“March” to the Beat of Your Own Drum in Placencia, Belize

 You survived January.
 Put up with February.
 By March, you’re desperate to abandon your coat but winter continues on.
 We’ve got just what the doctor ordered: A March holiday in Placencia Peninsula, Belize.

-For example, visit the Placencia Peninsula in March 2020, stay at the luxurious Laru Beya Resort and staff is happy to lend you some of the resort’s fun toys during your visit: kayaks, Hobie cats and paddleboards.
+For example, visit the Placencia Peninsula in March 2023, and stay at Laru Beya Resort and staff is happy to lend you some of the resort’s fun toys during your visit: kayaks, Hobie cats, and paddleboards.
 You’ll have so much fun in the sun, recalling that it’s March may be impossible.

 Adventure activities are yours to explore

 If you insist upon sending selfies to friends that show you slathering on sunscreen and paddling a kayak, you won’t be the only guest at Laru Beya doing so!
 There is so much to see and do this month, you could fill a photo album with, for example, snaps of you on a whale shark expedition at Gladden Spit Marine Reserve where you can get up close and personal with these prehistoric looking, albeit gentle, creatures.